Pastoral Care and Wellbeing

 - The St Leo’s community also has access to clear, fact-based information and multi-media based resources on a range of relevant topics through SchoolTV, an online wellbeing resource and educational platform.

-- As well as a range of careers counselling and advice services available to students, a new Pathway Specialist role has been introduced to assist students and families successfully transition from school to the world beyond (see the Pathways and Careers page)
+- As well as a range of careers counselling and advice services available to students, a Pathways Specialist range a wide range of programs and assists students and families to successfully transition from school to the world beyond (see the Pathways and Careers page)

 - Students are encouraged to show initiative and leadership in everything they do, and recognised through a progressive Merit Award system and formal leadership opportunities.